What Size Bandsaw?

-A tablesaw is the first stationary power tool that many woodworkers buy, but a bandsaw is usually not far behind.
+A table saw is the first stationary power tool that many woodworkers buy, but a bandsaw is usually not far behind.
 In some woodshops, where handling large pieces of plywood is not part of the usual repertoire, a bandsaw may actually be the first choice.
-Bandsaws excel at two things: cutting curves and resawing thick planks into thinner ones.
-Yet they also can be used for straight-line ripping and even joinery.
+And for hand-tool woodworkers, it may be the only choice.

 Benchtop bandsaws for detail work

 Small saws—9-in. to 10-in. models that sit on an open frame or simply on a benchtop—are the lightest and most economical, but they also are limited in what they can do.
-Motors are typically rated at about 1/2 hp or less, and the saws have small tables and limited vertical capacity.
+Motors are typically rated at about 1/2 hp or less, and the saws have small tables and small cutting capacity.
 The size and power of these machines make them best suited for modelmaking, fine scrollwork, and other applications where the stock will be relatively thin.
 They’re not designed to handle thick planks of hardwood.
-Prices start at well under $100.

 Where more capacity or power is needed, a logical next step is an 18-in. bandsaw.
-Motor size is typically in the 2-hp to 3-hp range, and resaw capacities are substantially greater — generally from 10 in. to 12 in., but all the way up to 17-1/4 in. with one model on the market.
-These saws have full enclosed bases, larger work tables, and very rigid frames to handle wide resaw blades.
+Motor size is typically in the 2-hp to 3-hp range, and resaw capacities are substantially greater, even up to 17-1/4 in.
+These saws have fully enclosed bases, larger work tables, and very rigid frames to handle wide resaw blades.
 Most run on 220-volt or 230-volt power.
-Prices are proportionally greater, too, starting at about $900 and topping out at about $2,900.
+Prices are proportionally greater, too.

 There are also much larger bandsaws on the market, going all the way up to models like the Powermatic WBS36, a 36-in. model that comes with a 7-1/2-hp motor and 18-in. resaw capacity.
 The size, weight, and cost of these machines usually limit them to big production shops and industrial settings.